19 must-have customer segments for e-commerce and how to create them – part I

 Birthdays are special days.
 People are usually happy and excited on their birthdays, meaning this is a great opportunity for you to come out and say “hi” to warm up your relationship with your customers.

-Just by saying “happy birthday,” you contribute to your long-term relationship with customers.
+Just by saying “happy birthday,” you contribute to your long-term relationship with customers and increase WooCommerce loyalty.
 And if you’re generous enough, spice it up by offering a discount coupon such as a little birthday gift and you can hopefully turn this interaction into a sale.

 To segment your customers based on their birthdays in Growmatik, just like the previous segmentations, import your customers and then map the birthday column inside the CSV file to a new custom attribute.